 Our bacterial imaging device can identify specific bacterial micro-colonies more than four times faster than current gold-standard portable systems.
 Our system is automated, not requiring significant user training.
 Using image recognition software, bacterial colonies can be automatically identified and counted, making it simple to use.
 Once data is collected the bacterial imaging device can automatically upload and disseminate results for mapping or intervention.

-Our novel bacterial cartridge simplifies bacterial collection and testing.
+Our novel bacterial cartridge simplifies bacterial testing.
 Using the cartridge, testers do not require access to a central lab, expensive equipment and significant user training, unlike existing systems.
 This allows bacterial testing to be extremely accessible.
 The cartridge can identify different bacteria, including E. Coli, Cholera, and MRSA.

 - Quantifies bacterial growth by counting specific micro-colonies